 - Be amazed at Atlanta’s fabulous street art.

 - See a play before it hits Broadway at Alliance Theatre.
 Laugh your socks off at Dad’s Garage, an improv theater.
 Take in a puppet show at Center for Puppetry Arts.
+Check this list of 10 places to see live theatre in Atlanta.

 - Tune into live music at these five top spots.